google/oss-fuzz-gen/agent_tests/readme.md

 4. If additional files are needed, update `parse_args` function in `agent_test.py` with new arguments that will point to these files.
 5. Add the agent and the corresponding `BaseAgentTest` to the list of supported agents in `agent_test.py`.

-The necessary BaseAgentTest subclasses have been developed for FunctionAnalyzer, CrashAnalyzer, ContextAnalyzer and ExecutionStage.
+The necessary BaseAgentTest subclasses have been developed for `FunctionAnalyzer`, `CrashAnalyzer`, `ContextAnalyzer` and `ExecutionStage`.

 ## Extending this framework for Integration Tests
 Currently, this framework is designed to be run using its command line interface.
-However, it can be extended so that other test files can call it using specific input configurations and automatically validate that the returned results possess desired characteristics.
+However, it can be extended so that agents can be executed by pre-written test files (using specific input configurations) and the results automatically validated by the test files to ensure they possess desired characteristics.
 For example, a test file can be developed that tests the Context Analyzer using known false positive crashes and validates that the analyzer correctly reports these crashes as false positives.